SamWheelerDev/Momentum/memory-bank/projectbrief.md

-# Home Chef Hero - Project Brief
+# Chefy - Project Brief

 ## Project Overview
-Home Chef Hero is a gamified cooking application designed to make home cooking more engaging, rewarding, and educational through gamification elements and AI assistance.
+Chefy is a gamified cooking application designed to make home cooking more engaging, rewarding, and educational through gamification elements and AI assistance.
 The app transforms the cooking experience by adding game-like elements such as challenges, achievements, and progression systems to motivate users to cook more frequently and try new recipes.

 ## Core Objectives
 1. Increase user engagement with cooking through gamification